githubcbrc/KGWASMatrix/README.md

 ...
 ./output/A123/35_nr.tsv
 ```
 This creates a binary matrix (using a k-mer minimum occurence of 6 for binarizing the index), which gets saved under `matrix_6/35_m.tsv`.
-Concatinating these results in the full k-mer GWAS matrix.
+Concatinating these partial matrices results in the full k-mer GWAS matrix.